GuitarML/SmartAmpPro/README.md

 directory.
 If you modify the "train.py" file and want to revert to the original, remove the the .py file and it will be re-installed the next time you open the plugin.

-userApplicationDataDirectoy Locations (default location for models, python scripts, and .wav samples for training)
+userApplicationDataDirectoy Locations (default location for models, python scripts, and .wav samples for training):
 ```
 Windows 10: "C:/Users/<username>/AppData/Roaming/GuitarML/SmartAmpPro"
 OSX (default): /Users/<username>/Library/GuitarML/SmartAmpPro